 Before each House Meeting, the full financial report must be made available to each house member on request.

-t the AGM, a complete set of financial statements must be prepared and presented to the House.
+At the AGM, a complete set of financial statements must be prepared and presented to the House.
 It is advised that this happens once a semester in order to satisfy the requirements for accountable, transparent and consultative governance.

 If someone is not able to pay for a Silene event, that person can send an email to the Primaria and the HK in charge of the event prior to the event.

 See Addendum E: Financial Policy